rohan-v-thorat/rohan-v-thorat/README.md

 <h3 align="Justify"> 🤘 I'm an Engineering Student(M.tech) from IIT Delhi.</h3>

 ### 🧐 More About Me:
-- 👀 I’m interested in exploring into Science
+- 👀 I’m interested in exploring Science
 - 🌱 I’m currently learning and working on Reinforcement Learning
 - 📫 How to reach me : rohanthorat2@gmail.com